Impasse52/rivals-top8-graphics/README.md

-# Rivals Top 8 Graphics Generator
+# Rivals Top 8 Graphics

 A React-Flask app to easily generate top 8 graphics for your Rivals of Aether tournaments.
 You can try it out ~~[here](https://roa-top8-graphics-generator.herokuapp.com/)~~ [now on Render](https://rivals-top8-results.onrender.com/)!